Chanty

 Long ago, I shared an e-book ‘50 ways to improve team communication’ in PDF.
 So I typed the name of a chapter ‘Celebrating workplace diversity’ to check whether I can find it via search.
 And it worked!

 The similar feature is rarely implemented in team chat messengers.
-Google Chat has smart search within documents so you can browse across your company’s content in Google Workplace, from Gmail and Drive to Docs, Sheets, Slides, Calendar, and more.
+While Google Chat does have some smart search functionality across documents in your Google Workspace-which includes Gmail, Drive, Docs, Sheets, Slides, Calendar, and more-it doesn’t quite have the capability of Slack in searching through files from multiple services.
+Slack is still unmatched in searching and indexing through content across various types of files and platforms.
 But you have to pay at least $10 per user to use it.

 Slack: notifications